M-60 (Michigan highway): Route description

 South of Athens, M-66 turns northward and M-60 continues around Union City and into southern Calhoun County.
 The road runs through Burlington on Leroy Street.
 At Marshall Street.
 M-60 meets the southern end of M-311 which runs north to the Battle Creek area.
 M-60 continues east through farm fields to Tekonsha where it meets Interstate 69 (I-69) northwest of town.
 Continuing to Homer, the highway runs along Lehigh Street in town; M-99 merges into M-60 after the intersection with Hillsdale Street.
 East of town, the highway widens into a four-lane divided highway; M-99 turns north along this short section of roadway and M-60 reverts to a two-lane highway again.
-The trunkline crosses the Kalamazoo River at Concord before it crosses into Jackson County.
+The trunkline crosses the Kalamazoo River at Concord after it crosses into Jackson County.
 At Spring Arbor, M-60 passes the campus of Spring Arbor University.
 Outside of Jackson, the highway widens out to a full freeway bypass around the west side of the city.
 This bypass has one interchange with Michigan Avenue near Jackson County Airport.
 North of this interchange, the highway picks up the Business Loop I-94 and crosses the Norfolk Southern Railway line in the area.
 The freeway ends at a trumpet interchange with I-94 northwest of Jackson.

 M-60 is maintained by the Michigan Department of Transportation (MDOT) like other state highways.
 Among these responsibilities, the department tracks the level of traffic that uses the roadways under its jurisdiction.
 This is expressed using a metric called annual average daily traffic (AADT), which is a statistical calculation of the average daily number of vehicles on a segment of roadway.
 According to MDOT's surveys in 2009, the highest traffic counts were 12,547 cars and 999 trucks along the freeway immediately south of I-94 near Jackson; the lowest AADT was the 2601 cars and 384 trucks west of Union City.
 Only two sections of M-60 have been listed on the National Highway System (NHS): along the US 131 concurrency in Three Rivers and on the BL I-94 concurrency near Jackson.
 The NHS is a network of roads important to the country's economy, defense, and mobility.